JeehongKim0407/JeehongKim0407.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D Student in Data Science .
-Contacts.
-Motto.
-Etc.
+subtitle: Ph.D Student in Data Science

 profile:
   align: right